The best cheap fitness trackers for 2024

 What to look for in a cheap fitness tracker

 All of the best fitness trackers should have at least three features: a program to track workouts or movement of some sort, the option to monitor and collect sleep data and the ability to measure health metrics like heart rate and blood oxygen levels (though, the readings might not be super accurate).
+Don’t set your sights too high and expect metrics like blood pressure monitoring; for that, you’d need to invest in a more expensive wearable like a Samsung Galaxy Watch, which will set you back over $400.

 Fitness features

 A cheap workout tracker can be great for someone looking to keep tabs on small, achievable goals like 10,000 steps before sundown or 30 minutes of a HIIT workout to get your heart rate peaking.
-An experienced long-distance runner looking to train for a triathlon might opt for a more expensive device that can measure cadence or ground contact time, and can track more customizable workouts or give deeper insights into performance data.
+An experienced long-distance runner looking to train for a triathlon might opt for a more expensive device that can measure cadence or ground contact time, and can track more customizable workouts, offer different sports modes or give deeper insights into performance data.

-At the very least, a budget workout tracker should be able to track workouts beyond walking and running — otherwise, it would just be a pedometer.
+At the very least, a budget workout tracker should be able to offer fitness tracking features beyond walking and running — otherwise, it would just be a pedometer.
 The number of activities a device will recognize varies.
 Some will get funky with it and consider skateboarding a workout, while others won’t be able to track a jumping jack.

 At this price, you can expect a device to measure a mix of cardio, machine workouts and strength training.
 With each, you might get a numerical or visual breakdown of heart rate activity, overall pace, and calories burned per session.
 Although some cheap trackers can offer a really good overview of heart rate zone activity during a workout, a more technically advanced device might be able to go a step further and explain what your results mean and coach you on how to keep your heart rate in a specific bracket so that you can burn more fat per workout.
 I found that the more budget-friendly the device, the more likely it is that a tracker will fall short when it comes to smart counseling or offering predictive insights beyond a given workout.
 If a budget tracker does happen to offer some semblance of a coaching program, you can expect it to sit behind a paywall.

-Tracking and planning your recovery is just as essential to any fitness journey.
+Workout tracking and planning your recovery is just as essential to any fitness journey.
 A sub-$100 device should be able to tell you how long you’ve slept and provide a breakdown of deep, light and REM sleep activity.
 It's not a guarantee that you will get a sleep “score” or insights on how to get better rest — that data is usually found on more expensive wearables.
 Also, because these trackers aren’t designed for bedtime specifically — be mindful of comfort.
 The bands and watch face on a budget fitness tracker may not be ideal for getting some good shut-eye.

 Connectivity and practicality

 Not all activity trackers, budget-friendly or not, are designed to seamlessly integrate with a smartphone.
 The trackers tested for this roundup can’t directly make calls or send texts to contacts on a paired smartphone.
-They can, however, display and dismiss incoming calls and notifications.
+They can, however, display and dismiss incoming calls and notifications via a Bluetooth connection.
 You can forget about checking your email or paying for a coffee from your wrist using these more affordable devices.

 Most cheap fitness trackers also won't include a built-in GPS.
 Instead, they usually depend on a paired smartphone to gather location data.
 The drawback of using a fitness tracker without GPS is that it might not provide as precise for tracking distance or pace.
 You also can't use a budget tracker to get turn-by-turn directions during a walk or while running errands.
-For the more outdoorsy consumers, having GPS could be a key safety feature.
+For the more outdoorsy consumers, having GPS could be a key safety feature if you want this kind of functionality at your fingertips.

 Design